Recipes

 • 1 lb. dried spaghetti

-• 23 cup finely grated Parmesan
+• 23 cup finely grated Parmigiano-Reggiano

-• 14 cup finely grated pecorino Romano
+• 14 cup finely grated Pecorino Romano

 • 2 tbsp. finely chopped parsley